 Authors and publishers who are not members of Kopiosto may also receive copying remunerations on certain grounds.

 The organisations representing authors distribute more than half of the compensations they receive to authors in the form of various grants.
 They use the rest of the remunerations to provide such services as copyright counselling, education and communication, for example.
 Two thirds of the copying remunerations distributed to organisations that represent publishers are forwarded to publishers as direct compensations.

-The copyright remunerations we collect are used to fund several awards in the field of culture, such as the Critics’ Spurs, Warelius Award, Topelius Prize, Mikael Agricola Award, Science Journalist Award, Rudolf Koivu Prize and Finlandia Prize.
+The copyright remunerations we collect are used to fund several awards in the field of culture, such as the Finlandia Prizes of literature, Critics’ Spurs, Warelius Award, Topelius Prize, Mikael Agricola Award, Science Journalist Award and Rudolf Koivu Prize.